waseemHybris/lottery/README.md

 or using Spring Boot Maven plugin
 > mvn spring-boot:run

-Follow instructions on console
+Follow instructions on console..

-Or simply import project to your preferred idea (Eclipse or Inellij) and run it from there.
+Or simply import project to your preferred idea (Eclipse or Intellij) and run it from there.

 Note:
 Functionality also exposed via rest so you can use the attached postman collection to make rest calls